khairil-izwani/docker-webservlet-console/README.md

 The Idea
 --------
 It acts as a desktop / mobile web console to connect, read, write and execute stuffs remotely inside the running containers hosted in the local machine.
-Additionally, by using local tunnel service such as pagekite or ngrok, these sandboxed containers can be controlled easily via the internet.
+Additionally, by using tunnel service such as pagekite or ngrok, these sandboxed containers can be controlled easily via the internet.

 How It Is Done
 --------------